Statements

 This article contains the following sections:

-Tilde Formula Structure
+Tilde Formula Structure for Statements

 For statements, the tilde formula must be structured as follows: